Pray this for Your Pastor

 5. Pray for Protection from Distraction and Discouragement

 Ephesians 6 reminds us that spiritual battles are real.
-Easter is a significant moment, and with that often comes increased distraction, unexpected challenges, or even discouragement.
+Sunday worship services are significant moments, and with them often come increased distractions, unexpected challenges, or even discouragement.

 Pray that your pastor would stay focused, guarded in his mind, and steady in his spirit.